-- (1) The Ashlu 1-5 Mineral Claims were located in 1994 to cover gold-bearing quartz vein occurrences near Pokosha Creek which are found in similar geological environment as the nearby Ashlu Gold Mine on Roaring Creek. - (2) This vein on Pokosha Creek is orientated 330°/60 S (The George vein) and is up to 9 meters wide.
-Previous sampling gave results up to 0.5 oz/ton Au but subsequent sampling gave uniformly low values.
-The main showing was investigated in the past by a 10m adit and diamond drilling program in 1979. - (3) Prospecting in 1995 suggests that the length of the George vein could possibly be over 1000m in length.
-A 1 meter wide sample in Ashlu Creek which is the possible northwest extension of the George vein assayed 0.121 oz/ton Au. - (4) A suite of 13 rocks were collected from underground workings at the Ashlu Gold Mine.
-Two samples were examined for sulfide mineralogy in reflected light and 12 were studied in regard to silicate mineral assemblages by transmitted light. - (5) Several distinct gold associations were noted: - (a) large "inclusions: in pyrite, grain size to 0.1 mm - (b) small blobs in chalcopyrite, grain sizes less that 10 microns - (c) free grains along fractures in quartz, grain size to 40 microns - (d) along pyrite quartz boundaries, averaging 50 microns - (e) along fractures in pyrite, grains size to35 microns - (6) The tellurides, Sylvanite and probably tellurbismuth occur as small grains in euhedral pyrite crystals adjacent to the ore zone. - (7) The main host rock of the quartz vein system is biotite granodiorite with minor hornblende, 10-20% potassium feldspars and a plagioclase composition of about $An{60}$ . - (8) An extremely important result of this petrographic study is the indication that the dark, mafic rich rock associated with the quartz vein system, which has in the past been called a dyke, is more likely to be a Phyllonite caused by cataclastic deformation due to movement along a major fault.
-The dark colour is a product of biotite overprinting on altered granodiorite which has undergone grain size reduction. - (9) This petrographic work provides the basis for detail geological mapping and correlation by establishing proper rock names and genetic information about representative specimens.
-Lithotheque library boards have been constructed from the petrographic suite to ensure continuity of work between personnel changes. - (10) A two phase program of geological mapping, prospecting, geochemistry, trenching and diamond drilling is recommended to further evaluate the claim block.
+- 1. The Josh, Danielle & Heather Mineral Claims were located in 1995 & 1996 to cover reported gold-bearing quartz vein occurrences near Pykett Creek which are found in similar geological environment as the nearby Ashlu Gold Mine on Roaring Creek. - 2.
+This reported vein near Pykett Creek was not found in the present program.
+Previous sampling gave results up to 0.8 oz/ton - 3.
+Prospecting in 1996 suggests that the vein is perhaps located north of the mainline logging road or now covered by a slide of overburden south of the road nearer Ashlu Creek and the junction of Coin Creek. - 4.
+A suite of 13 rocks were previously collected from underground workings at the Ashlu Gold Mine.
+Two samples were examined for sulfide mineralogy in reflected light and 12 were studied in regard to silicate mineral assemblages by transmitted light.
+This information is reproduced here because of the similarities in geological setting. - 5.
+Several distinct gold associations were noted at the Ashlu Mine: - a) large "inclusions: in pyrite, grain size to 0.1 mm - b) small blobs in chalcopyrite, grain sizes less than 10 microns - c) free grains along fractures in quartz, grain size to 40 microns - d) along pyrite quartz boundaries, averaging 50 microns - e) along fractures in pyrite, grains size to 35 microns - 6.
+The tellurides, sylvanite and probably tellurbismuth occur as small grains in euhedral pyrite crystals adjacent to the ore zone. - 7.
+The main host rock of the quartz vein system is biotite granodiorite with minor hornblende, 10-20% potassium feldspars and a plagioclase composition of about An60.
+Similar rocks were noted during prospecting on the Josh Claim. - 8.
+An important result of this petrographic study is the indication that the dark mafic rich rock associated with the quartz vein system, which has in the past been called a dyke, is more likely to be a Phyllonite caused by cataclastic deformation due to movement along a major fault.
+The dark colour is a product of biotite overprinting on altered granodiorite which has undergone grain size reduction. - 9.
+This petrographic work provides the basis for detail geological mapping and correlation by establishing proper rock names and genetic information about representative specimens.
+Lithotheque library boards have been constructed from the petrographic suite to ensure continuity of work between personnel changes. - 10.
+A two phase program of geological mapping, prospecting, geochemistry, and contingent trenching and diamond drilling is recommended to further evaluate the claim block